USS Grand Gulf: Service history

 Returning to New York 4 August 1864, she was ordered out in search of the Confederate raider CSS Tallahassee, reported in Long Island Sound.
 However, 17 August she gave over the search to tow into port demasted brig Billow, and claim her as a prize.
 Billow had been captured by Tallahassee; scuttled but did not sink.
 Grand Gulf left New York 23 September to convoy California steamer Ocean Queen to Aspinwall (now Colon), Panama, arriving there 3 October and returning to New York 16 October.
 From 24 October to 16 November she and Ocean Queen repeated the voyage.
 One day from New York on the outward passage, Grand Gulf, herself leaking badly, took into tow sinking British bark Linden.
 She then put into New York Navy Yard for extensive repairs.

 With the ironclad USS Casco in tow, Grand Gulf put to sea 8 March 1865; arriving at Hampton Roads 12 March, she left Casco there and 17 March sailed to join the West Gulf Blockading Fleet off Galveston, Texas.
 She reached Galveston 4 April and remained on blockade duty until 25 June, when she steamed up the Mississippi River to New Orleans, Louisiana.
 There she served as a prison ship and site for courts-martial until 18 October, when she cleared New Orleans for New York, New York.
 Grand Gulf arrived in New York on November 2, 1865.
 She was decommissioned on November 10, and was sold on November 30 to C. Comstock & Co for $86,000.
 She was later resold to William F. Feld & Co. of Boston.
-Renamed General Grant; the ship sailed in the Merchants' Boston and New Orleans Steamship Company operating between Boston and New Orleans.
+Renamed General Grant on March 3, 1866, she sailed in the Merchants' Boston and New Orleans Steamship Company operating between Boston and New Orleans.
 She burned and sank at a wharf in New Orleans April 9, 1869.